The PATH Home Trial: A Comparative Effectiveness Study of Peripartum Opioid Use Disorder in Rural Kentucky (PATH)

 Time Frame: Up to 60 weeks

-Participants will complete the Generalized Anxiety Disorder 7-Item scale during their intake visit, at 28 weeks gestational age, 3 months postpartum and 6 months postpartum (combined total time of observation is up to 60 weeks).
-The survey consisted of 8 questions scored between zero (no anxiety) and 3 (daily anxiety) were a total score of 1-4 indicates minimal anxiety and a score of 15-21 indicates severe anxiety.
-Data will be presented as the change in anxiety over time compared between groups.
+Participants will complete the Generalized Anxiety Disorder survey at their intake visit, at 28-32 weeks, 3 months postpartum and 6 months postpartum (combined total time of observation is up to 60 weeks).
+The survey consists of 7 questions probing the participants burden of anxiety.
+Each question is scored from 0 to 3, with 3 representing the most severe state.
+A total score of 1-4 indicates minimal anxiety, 5-14 indicates moderate anxiety, and 15-21 indicates severe anxiety.
+Data will be presented as the number of participants with anxiety over time compared between groups.

 Up to 60 weeks